iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

               improvements.
 The post shall focus on the discussion of Flow Matching for Continuous Normalizing Flows.
-To highlight the relevance and the practicality of the method, their use and advantageous for Simulation-based Inference is elaborated.
+To highlight the relevance and the practicality of the method, their use and advantages for Simulation-based Inference is elaborated.
 date: 2024-05-07
 future: true
 htmlwidgets: true